 A renter's guide to saving energy and water

 You don’t have to be a home owner to benefit from energy and water saving actions.
-Nearly a third of Australians live in rented accommodation, and while there are limitations on what you can change in your rented home, there are ways to reduce your bills and environmental impact, even if solar panels and rainwater tanks aren’t an option.
+Nearly 30% of Australians live in rented accommodation, and while there are limitations on what you can change in your rented home, there are ways to reduce your bills and environmental impact, even if solar panels and rainwater tanks aren’t an option.
 In fact, some of the most effective steps you can take to save energy and water focus on making small changes to your daily habits with no financial cost to you at all.

 Whether you’re renting short term or long term, there are lots of simple, inexpensive things you can do to reduce energy and water use and save hundreds of dollars over the course of year without sacrificing comfort or lifestyle.